 The Color Wheel & the Psychology of the Color Green

-There is green, pure primary color green.
+Before diving in, let’s briefly talk about the color wheel.
+There is pure primary color green.
 And it’s pretty bright!
-That’s green that has no added white, black, grey, yellow or blue.
+That’s green that has no added white, black, grey, yellow, or blue.

 When you look at the wide variety of shades of green, see if you can identify which colors have been added to it to achieve each color:

-Using Green in Interior Design
+Using the Color Green in Interior Design

 Exciting Spaces with Bright Green

 Pure green, or bright green, brings a lot of energy to a space.
 When used in limited amounts as an accent color, it breathes life into this kitchen.
 Bright shades of green, with or without yellow, are used in attention-getting design everywhere in our lives.
 Simply think about signs, traffic lights, and symbols for “YES!”
-All utilize bright green as a positive, and using it in design evokes the same emotions of energy and positive connotations.
+All utilize bright green as a positive, and using bright green in design evokes the same emotions of energy and positive connotations.

 Green for Contemporary and Modern Design

 An interesting element of the psychology in interior design is that when green is combined with light gray or white, paler shades of green can feel quite fresh and contemporary!
 The pops of green in this bright room bring energy and a lovely spa-like feeling.
 This can create a really positive place for your mental health and overall well-being.